Art-Sells/Arells/Build-Notes.md

 - Top-Right[Cart][Connect Wallet]-if not connected
 - Bottom-Right[+]<black.
 [Connect Wallet]-if not connected
 - Bottom-Left[Bell]<light. (only after logged in) Separate Divs for all hovering buttons.
-- Market Image: Default Market Image
+- Logo: Default Market Logo
 - Market Name & Market Description: Maximum Number of Characters.
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
 - - **Created**: